giantswarm/architect-orb/README.md

   format.
 - Steps defined in commands should be small.
 Ideally single binary call.
 One exception is step skipping described later.
+- Steps should be described using the `name:` attribute, to make it as easy as possible to understand what's happening.
 - Step skipping should be done using [`when:` and `unless:` steps][when-unless].
 - If using [`when:` and `unless:` steps][when-unless] is difficult then multiline skipping is acceptable.
 [See this code for